jonesrussell/gocrawl/docs/components/crawler.md

 ## Best Practices

 1. **Resource Management**
-   - Implement proper cleanup in Stop()
+   - Implement proper cleanup in Stop().
-   - Use context for cancellation
+   - Use context for cancellation.
-   - Close all connections properly
+   - Close all connections properly.

 2. **Error Handling**
-   - Use structured errors
+   - Use structured errors.
-   - Implement retry mechanisms
+   - Implement retry mechanisms.
-   - Log errors with context
+   - Log errors with context.

 3. **Configuration**
-   - Validate all configuration parameters
+   - Validate all configuration parameters.
-   - Use reasonable defaults
+   - Use reasonable defaults.
-   - Document all options
+   - Document all options.

-4. **Testing**
-   - Use dependency injection for testability
-   - Create mock implementations
-   - Test error scenarios